farmera/sare_grant/study_results_balloons.md

 our thirty test sections measures 100ft by 20ft (a. in __Figure 4__) thus a single pixel in Landsat is five times larger than a single section.

-While Landsat data is freely available commercial satellite providers charge for these higher resolutions (e.g. providers like Planet Labs supply a
-GSD of 5 m, or a pixel size of roughly 250 sq ft, c. in __Figure 4__).
+While Landsat data is freely available commercial satellite providers charge for these higher resolutions (e.g. providers like Planet Labs supply a GSD of 5 m, or a pixel size of roughly 250 sq ft, c. in __Figure 4__).
 The GeoEye-1 satellite offers the highest resolution at a little over 1 sq ft per pixel.

-Commercial providers of satellite image data charge for their services (Landsat is free) and there is often a delay between successive captures.
-In addition to cost and generally low-resolution GSD, cloud-cover and other atmospheric effects present significant issues for any satellite or airplane data service provider.
+In addition to cost and a generally lower GSD, delays between successive captures, cloud-cover, and other atmospheric effects can present significant challenges to a grower's reliance on satellite or airplane data service providers.

 #### Minimum Resolution for Accuracy